January 30, 2019

 My wife loves the water, so she’d be thrilled with a view of it from the lanai.
 Luckily lakes, rivers, ponds, and streams are plentiful in the region and we’ve seen a lot of houses in our budget that would fit the bill.

 One area we seem to be in disagreement on is the size of the house.
-She’s thinking smaller, maybe three bedrooms on a single story.
-I’m liking the five and six bedroom houses we’ve seen.
+She’s thinking smaller, a few bedrooms on a single story.
+I’m liking the houses with more bedrooms than we have people to fill them with!
 My thoughts?
-Right now our garage is crammed with stuff we don’t have room for.
+Right now our garage is crammed with stuff we want but don’t have room for.
 I think it’d be nice to have the space to spread out and enjoy ourselves.
 For example, the extra rooms could be used for crafts, gaming, or exercise equipment — things that are now stored in boxes or crammed in the corner of other rooms.
 Her argument is it’s just more rooms we’d have to decorate, fill, and then keep clean.
 Luckily we’ve got plenty of time to figure it out.

 We’ll have a lot more we want in a house as we get closer to actually moving.
 But these are the things we look for on Trulia as of now.
 Of course, there will be compromise.
 If we find a house we love just a stone’s throw from the park, we’d probably be OK with it not having everything we want.
 Conversely, the further we are from the parks, the more likely we’d want the house to have more of the amenities we want.